cvharris/100-days-of-code/log.md

 **Today's Progress** Added siblings to the contact details and profile, a nice added calculation that I hope sets the stage for future relationship calculations

 **Thoughts** In order to make it less of a headache to tinker with the logic to pull in all this relational data on a contact I had to create a selector factory, my first time doing so.
 It was super easy and makes the code super reusable.

+### Day 11: April 12th, 2019

+**Today's Progress** Not much code, changed a few iOS configurations to deploy it for TestFlight then ran into Apple's Compliance on encryption.
+Wasn't sure how to answer or the consequences of it, did a lot of research but not releasing till I know more